There's a lot of information to absorb when you're in the research stage of your breast augmentation journey! Like, what is a seroma?

 Sometimes, if there's too much fluid, it can cause a problem called a seroma.

 A seroma is a collection of excess fluid at a surgical site.

-Try not to be too concerned as swelling after breast implant surgery is completely normal.
+Try not to be too concerned as swelling after a breast augmentation is completely normal.
 Some of us even experience what we’d call ‘spongy sternum’, when the area between your breasts is so puffed up you can kinda squish it.